American Airlines Flight 965

-The crash was the first US-owned 757 accident and is currently the deadliest aviation accident to occur in Colombia.
-It was also the deadliest accident involving a Boeing 757 at that time, but was surpassed by Birgenair Flight 301 which crashed seven weeks later with 189 fatalities.
-Flight 965 was the deadliest air disaster involving a US carrier since the bombing of Pan Am Flight 103 in 1988.

 The Colombian Special Administrative Unit of Civil Aeronautics investigated the accident and determined it was caused by navigational errors by the flight crew.

 Aircraft

-The aircraft involved in the accident was a Boeing 757–223 registered N651AA.
-It was the 390th Boeing 757 built.
-The aircraft was powered by two Rolls-Royce RB211 engines.
+The aircraft involved in the accident was a Boeing 757–223 registered N651AA and powered by two Rolls-Royce RB211 engines.

 Crew

 The cockpit crew consisted of Captain Nicholas Tafuri (57), and First Officer Donald "Don" Williams (39).
 Both pilots were considered to be highly skilled airmen.
 Captain Tafuri had more than 13,000 hours of flying experience (including 2,260 hours on the Boeing 757/767), and First Officer Williams had almost 6,000 hours, with 2,286 of them on the Boeing 757/767.

 Captain Tafuri had flown with the United States Air Force from 1963 to 1969 and served in the Vietnam War, and joined American Airlines in 1969.
-First Officer Williams had flown with the US Navy from 1979 to 1986, and joined American Airlines in 1986.
+First Officer Williams had flown with the US Air Force from 1979 to 1986, and joined American Airlines in 1986.

 Flight history

 Departure

-At that time, Flight 965 mainly carried people returning to Colombia for the Christmas holiday, vacationers, and businesspeople.
-A winter storm in the Northeast United States caused the airline to delay the departure of the airliner for 30 minutes to allow for connecting passengers to board the flight, and seasonal congestion caused further delay.
+At the time, Flight 965 was mainly carrying passengers returning to Colombia for the Christmas holidays, along with vacationers and business travellers.
+A winter storm in the Northeastern United States caused the airline to delay the departure of the airliner for 30 minutes to allow for connecting passengers to board the flight, and seasonal congestion caused further delay.
 Flight 965 took off at 6:35 pm EST (23:35 UTC), nearly two hours late.